brunoabbarbosa/HeyJenna/README.md

 - `GET /file/<filename>` - Download files
 - `POST /edit` - Transcribe uploaded files
 - `POST /save_transcript` - Save transcripts

+## Troubleshooting

+### Common Issues

+1. **FFmpeg not found**: Install FFmpeg and add it to your system PATH
+2. **Python version issues**: Use Python 3.10.14 for best compatibility
+3. **Permission errors**: Make sure you have write permissions in the project directory
+4. **Port already in use**: Change the port in the configuration or kill the process using port 5000

+### Windows Specific

+- **WSL users**: The application automatically detects WSL and opens Windows Explorer correctly
+- **Firewall**: Allow Python through Windows Firewall if prompted
+- **Antivirus**: Some antivirus software may flag the application, add it to exclusions if needed

 ## Contributing